Name: Jocelyne Lizotte.

 Disability: Alzheimer’s disease, mobility impairment (Wheelchair user).

 Jocelyne’s husband had applied for her to have euthanasia.
 However, because she had dementia and was not competent to make that decision, they were denied.
-Undeterred, Jocelyne’s husband killed her by smothering her with a pillow.
+Undeterred, Jocelyne’s husband killed Jocelyne–who was claustrophobic–by smothering her with a pillow.

 Alleged murder of woman with Alzheimer’s leads to demand for more euthanasia